josephtey/AmplifyWorkshop/README.md

 These 4 components are the **basis** of almost **every** application.
 With these 4 components, the possibilities are endless - you will have the skills to create a forum, a task tracker, a basic social media platform, and so much more.
 We hope that after this workshop, you will use these core components to build something greater!

+#### Technologies
+We will be using **React** as our frontend framework to build this application.
+However, because the focus of this workshop is AWS, we will be providing the majority of the front code (aside from connecting it to our AWS backend).

 ## Setting up your Development Environment